LogoLogo

 Structure of the pipeline output file JSON

-When Textual processes pipeline files, it produces JSON output that provides access to the Markdown content and that identifies entities that were detected in the file.
+When Textual processes pipeline files, it produces JSON output that provides access to the Markdown content and that identifies the detected entities in the file.

 Common elements in the JSON output